addcninblue/codeology/README.md

 This is the website for the Codeology club at Berkeley

-Before getting started, make sure you're running the latest MacOS, installed all the security updates, and installed all XCode developer tools.
+Before getting started, make sure you're running the latest MacOS, installed all the security updates, and installed all XCode developer tools (open XCode-->Preferences-->Locations-->Command Line Tools, select XCode; and then `xcode-select --install` in Terminal).

+If you do not have Ruby on Rails on your system, please follow the instructions here: http://www.installrails.com

 Check out this repository to your local workspace ([GitHub for Mac](http://mac.github.com/) is recommended).